DYCI2/prosax/README.md

 ## Documentation and Resources

-The PDF documentation, is inside the 'prosax' folder
+The PDF documentation, is inside the 'prosax' release desired

 ## License